timeplus-io/docs/docs/proton-kafka.md

 In Timeplus Enterprise, it also supports [External Stream for Apache Pulsar](/pulsar-external-stream), [External Stream for other Timeplus deployment](/timeplus-external-stream), and [External Stream for Amazon S3](/s3-external-stream).

-To create an external stream for Apache Kafka or Kafka-compatiable messaging platforms, you can run the following DDL SQL:
+To create an external stream for Apache Kafka or Kafka-compatible messaging platforms, you can run the following DDL SQL:

 ```sql
 CREATE EXTERNAL STREAM [IF NOT EXISTS] stream_name